 Local authorities engage with local enterprises based on local needs and opportunities.
-The sector will shortly publish a key report on business supports across all authorities.
-This will include a database of best practice for use by all local authorities in the development of their future supports for enterprise and employment and complementary Strategies at local level in support of the Action Plan for Jobs.
+The sector has published a key report on business supports across all authorities.
+This includes a database of best practice for use by all local authorities in the development, in consultation with local business and other stakeholders, of their supports for enterprise and employment and complementary Strategies at local level in support of the Action Plan for Jobs.
 As Local Enterprise Offices (LEOs) are created in local authorities, the capacity of the sector to support local businesses and deliver national policy in support of micro-enterprises will be enhanced.